jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     /etc/alternatives/editor → /usr/local/bin/emacs
     ...

-# Where does update-alternatives store its state information?

-In files inside the `/var/lib/dpkg/alternatives/` directory.

-##
-# What's the specific order to respect when I pass options and a subcommand to update-alternatives?
+## What's the specific order to respect when I pass options and a subcommand to update-alternatives?

 According to  the synopsis  in `$ man  update-alternatives`, the  options should come before the subcommand.